Medium-range Real-time Convective Hazard Forecasts

 About the AI-NWP-based Hazard Forecasts

-- The Day 1-8 AI-NWP-based convective hazard forecasts are based on output from two 52 member ensembles generated with two different AI NWP emulators (PanguWeather and FengWu).
+- The Day 1-8 AI-NWP-based convective hazard forecasts are based on output from two 52 member ensembles generated with two different AI NWP emulators (PanguWeather and FengWu) and run on NSF NCAR supercomputing resources.

 - This 104-member multi-model ensemble is initialized daily at 00 UTC using the 51-member 00 UTC ECMWF ensemble, plus an additional member initialized with the ECMWF HRES.